 “The cure for boredom is curiosity.
 There is no cure for curiosity.” – Ellen Parr

-Admitting that you are bored while reading the Bible is practically considered a sin.
+Admitting that you are bored while reading the Bible is practically considered, by some, a sin.
 My name is Shelley (Hi Shelley) and I have a confession to make.
 Sometimes, when I read the Bible, I get bored.
 Recently, my church has been traveling through the book of Genesis.
 Each week a group of women and I are doing the Selah Method over the passages that will be preached on Sunday.
 Can I just say, by the time Sunday comes, we can hardly wait because we have spent five days immersed in the passage!
 Our curiosity is piqued and we can’t wait to learn more.

 Genesis- A Book of First